 ENU\x86\SQLEXPRWT_x86_ENU.exe (1.1 GB)

-Wasp products MUST use the 32-bit version (x86), and will not work with the 64-bit version (x64).
+Note 1: The Standard and Professional editions of Wasp products MUST use this 32-bit version (x86), and will not work with the 64-bit version (x64).
 (This is true regardless of whether you have 32 or 64-bit Windows.)

 - Due to the size of the download, it may take a while to complete.
 Do not change the filename; otherwise the batch file below won't work.
 Save the file to your PC; don't just run the installer from the download link.

-- Download the following zip file to the same location as the SQL installer, extract it, then run the WaspAutoInstallSQL2012Exp.bat batch file (which contains preconfigured installation parameters).
+- For the 32-bit file, download the following zip file to the same location as the SQL installer, extract it, then run the WaspAutoInstallSQL2012Exp.bat batch file (which contains preconfigured installation parameters).
 You must extract the batch file from the zip in order for it to work properly:

 If you don't use this batch file, follow the instructions in the article "Manually installing SQL Server 2008 R2 or 2012 Express" linked below in Related Pages, to manually specify the settings needed by Wasp's software installer.